5 Astonishing Effects of a High-Fiber Diet on Dental Health

 1. Natural teeth cleaning

-Fiber-rich foods, like fruits and vegetables, help with tooth cleaning.
+Fiber-rich foods, like fruits and vegetables, help with teeth cleaning.
 In general, these foods have a firm texture that comes into close contact with the tooth surface as you chew.
 The fibrous texture gently scrubs away any food particles and removes them.
-Some fiber-rich foods, like carrots and celery, have stringy structures that get between your teeth and act as a sort of natural floss.
+Some fiber-rich foods, like carrots and celery, have stringy structures that get between your teeth and act as natural floss.

 2. Stimulates saliva production

 Fibrous foods can increase salivation through the processes of chewing and taste.
 The act of chewing itself stimulates the salivary glands, leading to increased salivary production.
-However since fibrous foods require more chewing, the prolonged chewing time stimulates salivary glands even more.
-In addition, fiber-rich foods, especially acidic food, trigger salivation.
+However, since fibrous foods require more chewing, the prolonged chewing time stimulates salivary glands even more.
+In addition, fiber-rich foods, especially acidic foods, trigger salivation.
 The increased saliva production rinses away food particles and remineralizes the enamel.

 3. Reduces gum disease risk

-Studies show that a low-fiber diet is linked to periodontal disease because fiber-rich foods can directly and indirectly affect our gums.
-They increase salivation, mechanically remove food, prevent plaque formation, and are rich in probiotics which help “good” bacteria grow.
-Indirectly, a high-fiber diet decreases inflammation in the body which also means that it prevents gum disease.
+Studies show that a low-fiber diet is linked to periodontal disease since fiber-rich foods can directly and indirectly affect our gums.
+They increase salivation, mechanically remove food and prevent plaque formation.
+They are rich in probiotics that help “good” bacteria grow.
+Indirectly, a high-fiber diet decreases inflammation in the body, which means that it prevents gum disease.

 4. Lowers tooth decay rates

-A high-fiber diet can reduce tooth decay rates by increasing saliva production, creating an alkaline environment that neutralizes acids in the mouth and a high nutrient content like calcium, vitamin D, and phosphorus which support and strengthen enamel.
+A high-fiber diet can reduce tooth decay rates by increasing saliva production, creating an alkaline environment that neutralizes acids in the mouth.
+A high nutrient content like calcium, vitamin D and phosphorus supports and strengthens the enamel.

 5. Improves overall oral health